Pedro Magalhães Batista

 Profile

-I have joined the University of Leeds in October 2021 as a Lecturer in Commercial, Corporate, and Banking Law.
-My research sits at the intersection of regulation, finance, and political economy.
-I study how legal rules shape, and sometimes misshape, the organization of financial markets, and how technological change unsettles inherited regulatory categories.
+I joined the University of Leeds School of Law in October 2021 as a Lecturer in Commercial, Corporate, and Banking Law.
+My research examines the public choice of law and finance, with particular focus on banking regulation and supervision, corporate governance and finance, and the institutional design of decentralised finance.
+I write about how legal rules, supervisory institutions, and political incentives shape financial markets, corporate decision-making, and regulatory delay.

 Research interests